Things to do in the Isle of Man

 one of our favourite things to do on the Isle of man

-Thankfully, there are various attractions around the Isle of Man that honour these unusual traditions and beliefs.
-One of which is the Fairy Glen located on Summerhill at the far end of Douglas prom.
+There are various attractions around the Isle of Man that honour these unusual traditions and beliefs.
+One of which is this Fairy Glen located on Summer Hill at the far end of Douglas prom.

-The glen makes for an idyllic woodland walk during the day with its streams, waterfalls, and tiny fairy homes in the trees.
-However, at night is when the magic happens, when a stunning lighting display illuminates the area.
+The glen makes for an idyllic woodland walk with its streams, waterfalls, and tiny fairy homes in the trees.
+And at night, a stunning lighting display illuminates the area.

 6. Ride the Douglas Bay Horse Tram